Is sex too expensive in your marriage?

 Today, for Top 10 Tuesday then, I thought we’d look at the “cost” of 10 inputs into a great sex life in marriage, and see what we can do to reduce those costs!

-I’m not talking about foundational things, like feeling good about sex and having a positive view of sex, or having sex that doesn’t hurt.
+I’m not talking about foundational things, like feeling good about sex and having a positive view of sex, or sex not hurting.
 These are necessary, too.
 Call them the factory–the thing that is necessary to even produce the product.

 But then you have the inputs that go into it.
 You could feel great about sex and have a positive view of sex and still never want to have sex, because the cost of the inputs is just too high.